hemachaitanya/monitoring/monitornig.md

   * transform(filter pluggins): its not mandatory

-  * stdout: inthese section we load  output pluggins
+  * stdout: inthese section we load  output pluggins (normal msg printing also its gives meaningful msg)

   * ealstic search: stores the output data